The 9 must-have skills for finance managers who want to secure that £80k+job

 Data is all around us in every digital and social media exchange that occurs and it’s going to get bigger and morph more and more into an ‘everyday tool’ as technology advances.
 With big data you can gain a competitive advantage, whether it is just in your private apps or inside your business.
 Understanding customer preferences and knowing how to utilise big data will help you to be a person who makes more informed business decisions.

 If you need to brush up your Big Data knowledge base and tools, visit Udemy.
 They offer a wide range of big data courses.

 #5 Your cloud skills

 Like it or not, much of your data is going to end up in the Cloud at some point, so you should demonstrate as much knowledge as you can – whether it’s simply mastering Google Drive, Dropbox or tools like Oracle or Zoho.
+Check out this free guide on how to share files on Dropbox at Cloudwards.
 When you have an understanding of the Cloud, you are able to demonstrate you know how to collaborate more efficiently with colleagues, improve your security, discover new business models and ensure you stay competitive.
 Are you new to Cloud computing?
 Check out this free introduction course at Cloudacademy.

 #6 Your communication skills